Exercise 1

 Activity 9.
 Your Own Design

 Make a custom image of your own design.
 It must have at least 4 shapes and 2 different colors.
 You could make a smiley face, a Frankenstein, a bowling ball, a logo, a checkerboard, a house – whatever you’d like.
 Define it as my-custom-design.
-We might feature some of the best ones in class next week!
-If you’re really proud of your design, post on our edSTEM brag post (will go live Monday after class).
+We might feature some of the best creations on Piazza!

 Double Check your Work